curl/curl/docs/HELP-US.md

  - Read through this document to get a grasp on a general approach to use
  - Consider adding a test case for something not currently tested (correctly)
  - Consider updating or adding documentation
- - One way to get your feet wet gently in the project, is to participate in an existing issue/PR and help out by reproducing the issue, review the code in the PR etc.
+ - One way to get started gently in the project, is to participate in an existing issue/PR and help out by reproducing the issue, review the code in the PR etc.